nielsvoss/lean-pitfalls/README.md

 When dividing two `Int`s or `Nat`s in Lean, the result is always rounded down (this is slightly different behavior from most languages, which round towards zero).
+This is so that using division does not cause the type of the number being worked with to change.
 For example, the following statement is false:
 ```lean
 import Mathlib.Algebra.Field.Rat